As an Amazon Associate, I earn from qualifying purchases.

 Wait, so these donuts aren’t fried?

 This dough is not suitable for frying as the consistency is not firm enough to roll and cut.
 I used a donut pan to get that classic donut shape.
-You can also make a version in the air fryer with this Cinnamon Pretzel Bites recipe.

-The base recipe calls for applesauce (related: Canning Applesauce), but if you want to take it level WHOA, use apple butter (related: Canning Apple Butter).
+The base recipe calls for applesauce (related: canning applesauce), but if you want to take it level WHOA, use apple butter (related: canning apple butter).

 Pro Tips/Recipe Notes